miklevin/MikeLev.in/_posts/2025-07-23-python-macos-blockingioerror-debugging-saga.md

 Above all else is the way virtual screens operate.
-It seems like despite some very strong features like actually allowing you to easily *use* virtual screens with the *"maximize"* or *"full-screen"* little green globe, actually managing those different virtual screens is way harder than even Windows.
+It seems like despite some very strong features like actually allowing you to easily *use* virtual screens with the *"maximize*"or"*full-screen"* little green globe, actually managing those different virtual screens is way harder than even Windows.
 GNOME has it perfect now where you can choose a fixed-number of virtual desktops because that plays right into muscle memory and fixed-indexes.
 Screen 1 has such-and-such a